MaristTheHive/MaristTheHive/README.md

 	- [ ] Create OVA's
 	- [ ] Look into Orchestration of entire environment
 	- [ ] Present to IT

+# License
+Hive is a Honeypot-Network Management Tool.

+Copyright (C) 2016 Marist College IT Department

+Some code used by Hive is directly based off of Eric Wedaa's work at Marist College.
+Files and code will be especially accredited to him and his contributors in each source file.
+Some functionality of the Hive is directly based off of Eric Wedaa's Longtail project.

+A copy of the Apache License is available in this repository in the [LICENSE.txt] file.